UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_LodLevel.rst

    .. attribute:: useMaterial

-      Return True if the lod level uses a diferent mesh than the original object mesh material. (read only)
+      Return True if the lod level uses a different material than the original object mesh material. (read only)

       :type: boolean